RoyOltmans/aqualin/README.md

 This is a reverse engeneered Bluetooth Low Energy control of the aqualin BLE solenoid valve device without custumizations on the device itself.

 The purpose of this script is to prove that it's possible to control a off the shelve BLE selenoid valve with open software (scripts).
-No garantees or liability can be given on usage of these scripts, usage is at your own risk.
+No garantees or liability can be given on usage of these scripts, usage of these scripts are at your own risk.

-The script shows the current breakup of a working command set.

-NOTE requirements are:
-- Linux distro (eg debian etc)
-- hcitool
-- gatttool
-- A compatible version of a BLE stack

 BLE reverse engeneered findings: